-Self-harm is not necessarily about trying to kill yourself, it’s often a way to deal with things to avoid feeling suicidal.
-Although those who do self-harm are significantly more at risk of suicide than the average person.
-People may be expressing a want for help because they feel they have nowhere else to go.
+Although those who self-harm are more at risk of suicide, self-harm is often not about trying to kill yourself – in fact it can be used as a way of dealing with things to avoid feeling suicidal.
+People may even be expressing a desire for help because they feel they have nowhere else to go.

 Where can I find help?

-- Talk to CALM from 5pm to midnight everyday.
-Our professional helpline workers are there to talk and to help you find ways to move forward.
+Talk to CALM from 5pm to midnight everyday.
+Our professional helpline staff are there to talk and to help you find ways to move forward.
 Calls and webchats are free, anonymous, non-judgemental and confidential.

 - Self-refer yourself to NHS Psychological Therapies here